cabal-club/cable/readme.md

 * [9.
 Informative References](#9-informative-references)

 ## 0. Background
-[Cabal][Cabal] is the pre-cursor iteration of cable: an existing distributed peer-to-peer computer program for private group chats.
+[Cabal][Cabal] is existing distributed peer-to-peer computer software for private group chats.
 It operates in a fashion different from the typical server-client model, where no machine is either an official nor *de facto* authority over others in the network.
-Instead, peers collaborate with each other to share documents to build an eventually-consistent view of the shared data.
+Instead, peers collaborate with each other to share data and build an eventually consistent view of that data.

 Cabal's original protocol was based off of [hypercore][hypercore], which was found to have limitations and trade-offs that didn't suit Cabal's needs well.
-Cabal was the impetus for the formulation of cable, designed with peer-to-peer group chat specifically in mind.
+These limitations and trade-offs were the impetus for the creation of the cable protocol.

 ## 1. Introduction
-The purpose of the cable wire protocol is to facilitate the members of a Cabal group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined topics.
+The purpose of the cable wire protocol is to facilitate the members of a group chat to exchange crytographically signed documents with each other, such as chat messages, spread across various user-defined channels.

 cable is designed to be:

-* fairly simple to implement in any language with only a single dependency (e.g. libsodium)
+* fairly simple to implement in any language with minimal dependencies
-* able to bridge across different network transports
+* general enough to be used across different network transports
 * useful, even if written as a partial implementation
-* efficient in its use of network resources, by syncing only the relevant subsets of the full dataset
+* efficient in its use of network resources, by
+    * syncing only the relevant subsets of the full dataset, and
-* compact over the wire
+    * being compact over the wire
-* independent of whatever kind of database an implementation may use
+* not specific to any particular kind of database backend

 ### 1.1 Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",